 Urgent specimens: should be discussed with the on-call Biomedical Scientist (BMS) if urgent processing is required.
-In the case of blood cultures, these should be delivered to the Blood Sciences Specimen Reception, Fewston Wing.

 The on-call BMS may be contacted via the hospital switchboard (01423 885959) up until 9pm weekdays and weekends.
 Urgent work is usually restricted to the following samples: